practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 All of this sounded like pure fantasy to Ruth, who had always assumed that software was something that machines took care of building themselves.
-The thought that any human could be trusted directly control a computer was shocking on its own, but imagining her musty old Grandpa Joe doing that sort of work made her giggle in disbelief.
+The thought that any human could be trusted to directly control a computer was shocking on its own, but imagining her musty old Grandpa Joe doing that sort of work made her giggle in disbelief.
 "You?
 A programmer?
 That's funny, Grandpa Joe."